basharast/ImLibretro/development/README.md

 ## MemCard

-ImLibretro handle memory card safe in the same way other frontends do
+ImLibretro handle memory card save in the same way other frontends do

 this to avoid slow down due to constant read/write,